notthetup/blog/_posts/2013-02-27-hackathons-are-bad-for-you.md

 Next to sleep, your body needs good fuel to keep going.
 And NO!
 I don't mean coffee.
 As much as I love my coffee, binging on coffee, red bull or is rarely good for focus.
 Not to mention alcohol, which makes matters worse.

 It's a short-term vs long-term trade-off.
 Coffee (and possibly alcohol, although I am skeptical abt it), do help you feel more focused in the short-term.
 But both caffeine and alcohol are diuretics and only make you lose more water in the long-term.
-[A dehydrated body isn't much of a help when you need your brain to focus and solve problems][1].
+A dehydrated body isn't much of a help when you need your brain to focus and solve problems.
 "When was the last time you saw an isotonic drink at a Hackathon?"

 ![](../images/2013/02/Junk-Food-Quote.jpg)